 7. Add spinach puree to masala and salt as per your taste, mix it well, cook it for 1-2 minutes.
 Add 1/4 cup of water to it if your spinach puree is too thick.
 Add water carefully(as required) we don’t want runny palak paneer!!
 You can avoid adding water to it the consistency of your spinach puree is okay to you.
 After adding water cook till the gravy boils and starts to thicken, then add cubed paneer pieces to it.
 Mix well.
 Finally, add dry roasted dried fenugreek leaves(kasuri methi) to the gravy and mix well, switch off the flame and keep it covered for a few minutes.

-Add 1/2 tsp of lemon juice if you are not adding yogurt or the yogurt you added was not very sour.
+Add 1/2 tsp of lemon juice if you are not adding yogurt.

 Add Tofu in place of Paneer.
 It will be Palak Tofu then or Tofu in Spinach gravy!!